HN721/fgo24-css-chessboard/readme.md

 # ChessBoard

-This repository creates a static chessboard using HTML <table>, styled appropriately, and prepared for future interactions.
+This repository creates a static chessboard using HTML and CSS Internal , styled appropriately, and prepared for future interactions.

 ## Preview